 “Superfood,” a relatively new term, refers to foods that have certain supposed very good health benefits.

-Night sweats are episodes of perspiration that occur at night while you are sleeping.
-People who experience this condition typically report waking with wet bedclothes or sheets, having an increased heart rate, and chills for 1-4 minutes.
-Menopause or a fever are leading causes of night sweats, but they can also be related to some … Continued
+What are night sweats?
+Night sweats are episodes of excessive perspiration that occur at night while one is asleep.
+Night sweats and chills People who experience this condition typically report waking with damp bedclothes or sheets, having an increased heart rate, and chills.
+There are many causes of night sweats, most of which are not … Read more